Ehcache: Java's Most Widely-Used Cache

 For applications requiring complete enterprise functionality including management monitoring console (TMC), fast-restartable store (FRS), security, plus more - along with worldwide professional support, please use Terracotta BigMemory Max.

 All Your Data in Memory—Without Garbage Collection Pauses

 Ready to create very large in-memory data stores—without worrying about garbage collection performance hits or time-consuming tuning?
 BigMemory extends Ehcache's' capabilities with an off-heap store that frees you from GC’s constraints.
+Distributed (clustered) caching features let you easily share multiple terabytes of data with all your application nodes.
 BigMemory uses the Ehcache API for reading and writing, so it's a snap to add to any Ehcache deployment.
 You also get a search API, advanced in-memory monitoring and management tools, disk-backed, fast restartability, and much more.

-For in-memory data management on a standalone JVM, download BigMemory Go, with 32GB free!
+For in-memory data management on a standalone JVM, download BigMemory Go, free trial!

-For in-memory data management across a server arrary, with data consistency guarantees, full fault-tolerance, and more, download the free 30-day trial of BigMemory Max.
+For in-memory data management across a server array, with data consistency guarantees, full fault-tolerance, and more, download the free 90-day trial of BigMemory Max.

 With BigMemory, take full advantage of ALL the memory on ALL your machines to achieve predictable, extremely low latency at massive scale.